crossplane/crossplane/docs/stacks-guide-aws.md

 ```
 </details>

 Now we can create the AWS stack by using Crossplane CLI.
-Since this is an infrastructure stack,
+Since this is an
-we need to specify that it's cluster-scoped via `--cluster` flag.
+infrastructure stack, we need to specify that it's cluster-scoped via
+`--cluster` flag.

 ```bash
 kubectl crossplane stack generate-install --cluster 'crossplane/stack-aws:master' stack-aws | kubectl apply --namespace ${INFRA_NAMESPACE} -f -
 ```

-The next steps assume that you installed AWS stack into the `infra-aws` namespace.
+The next steps assume that you installed the AWS stack into the `infra-aws`
+namespace.

 ## Configure the AWS account

-An [AWS user] with `Administrative` priviliges is needed to enable Crossplane to
+An [aws user] with `Administrative` privileges is needed to enable Crossplane to
 create the required resources.
 Once the user is provisioned, an [Access Key]
-need to be created to enable the user to have API access.
-Next, using this
+needs to be created to enable the user to have API access.
+Next, using these set
-access key credentials, one needs to have [`aws` command line tool] [installed]
+of access key credentials, one needs to have [`aws` command line tool]
-and [configured].
-Then, the credentials and configuration will reside in
+[installed] and [configured].
+Then, the credentials and configuration will
-`~/.aws/credentials` and `~/.aws/config` respectively, which will be consumed in
+reside in `~/.aws/credentials` and `~/.aws/config` respectively, which will be
-the next step.
+consumed in the next step.

 When configuring aws CLI, it is recommended that the user credentials are
 configured under a specific [aws named profile] other than `default`.
 In this
 guide we are assuming that the credentials are configured under
 `crossplane-user` profile, but you can use other profiles as well.
 Let's store
-the profile name in `aws_profile` environment variable to use later:
+the profile name in `aws_profile` variable to use later:

 ```bash
 aws_profile=crossplane-user